agragregra/parcel-tailwind/readme.md

 <h4>Include parts of Preprocessor code:</h4>

 <p>All included parts of preprocessor files placed in the folder "styles/blocks/*".
 Any number of preprocessor files can be placed here and in any order.
-They will be automatically included in the "styles/main.*" file and processed by the selected preprocessor.</p>
+They will be automatically included in the "styles/main.*" file and processed.</p>

 <h2>Included features</h2>